 Go one step further and invest in some living decor.
 This could include potted bushes or plants for entryways or hanging baskets.
 Anything that’s long-lasting and sustainable that you can use again.
-Or use a service like Forward Flowers who will collect your florals and donate them to local community centres.
+Or use a service that will collect your florals and donate them to local community centres.

 5. Choose vetted suppliers

 Running a green event isn’t easy.
 And with so many other objectives and priorities it’s sometimes easier to put it in the too hard basket.
 But it doesn’t have to be that difficult.